 Maintain a regular sleep/wake cycle.
 Prioritizing sleep is key in getting sleep.
 Making sure that you're going to bed and waking up at the same time every day (including weekends) goes a long way in feeling more awake and alert during the day.

 Avoid Spicy Foods and heavy meals before bedtime.
 Eating spicy foods before bedtime can increase the chances and severity of heartburn at night.
-Eating heavy meals before bedtime makes the body work harder during sleep to digest your food, distracting it from working on the repairs your body needs for the next day's activities.
-If you're feeling hungry close to bedtime, try eating a light snack such as a banana, crackers and cheese, or a small bowl of cereal.
-For more information on foods and sleep click here.
+Eating heavy meals before bedtime makes the bodywork harder during sleep to digest your food, distracting it from working on the repairs your body needs for the next day's activities.
+If you're feeling hungry close to bedtime, try eating a light snack such as a banana, crackers, and cheese, or a small bowl of cereal.
+The food you eat affects how you sleep.

 Use pillows.
 Special pregnancy pillows can go a long way towards nighttime comfort.
 Another pillow tip to reduce back pain is to lay on your left side with hips and knees bent and place pillows between your knees, under your abdomen, and behind your back.

 When having trouble sleeping get out of bed.
 If sleep is alluding to you, don't lie in bed willing it to come.
 Get out of bed and do another relaxing activity such as reading, writing, take a warm bath, or any other relaxing activity before returning to bed.